 Finally, Most of these hidden Gems come with an element of risk.
 The popular tourist spots are all signposted and welcoming as they have warming signs and managed risks (that is different from safe) But these are Hidden as the liability is unacceptable to anyone.
 People hunting these out are doing so at their own risk and some of these have a high level of risk attached.

 Remember Hawaii is NOT Disneyland, there are areas of real wilderness and rugged danger.
-The sea is a cruel mistress and she will not hesitate to take like.
+The sea is a cruel mistress and she will not hesitate to take life.
 On many of our Hidden Gems, people have in the past died.
-If you do not accept the risk this could be you stay away (Although number 7 on our list only carries the risk of cardiovascular disease later in life).
+If you do not accept the risk that this could be you then stay away (Although number 7 on our list only carries the risk of cardiovascular disease later in life).

 If these were not risky, they would not be hidden, it’s that simple.

 1- Red Sand Beach – Hana

 On the Far backside of the most remote Town, of one of the most remote Islands in the world’s most remote island chains, is a hidden little beach from a lost world.
 Composed of bright red sand, made from the eruptive material of some ancient volcanic event, pounded by giant Pacific Breakers this little cove is quite like no other beach we have ever seen!
 Every single thing about it is unique and stimulating for the soul.

 Once a haunt of nudists, these have largely been driven away by the tourists that have now discovered the area.
 The only thing stopping a mass invasion is the remoteness of Hana, along with the difficulties of the trail leading there.